Generic Drug User Fee Amendments

 If a facility manufactures both APIs and FDFs for generic drugs, does it incur more than one facility fee?

-No. Under GDUFA II, if a facility is identified in one or more approved generic drug submissions to produce both APIs and FDFs, the facility will only incur the annual FDF fee.
+No. Unlike GDUFA I, under GDUFA II and GDUFA III, if a facility is identified in one or more approved generic drug submissions to produce both APIs and FDFs, the facility will only incur the annual FDF fee.

 Is a facility that manufactures an API excipient mixture or a mixture of two or more APIs used to produce FDFs required to pay an annual FDF facility fee?

-Generally, manufacturers of API mixtures are required to pay the annual FDF facility fee.
-However, GDUFA provides one exception, for fee-paying purposes only, to the definition of in-process mixtures as FDF.
-GDUFA defines an API mixture as an API when it is produced because the API is unstable and cannot be transported on its own.
-Examples include an API mixed with an antioxidant for chemical stability when the API is prone to oxidative degradation or an API excipient mixture for physical stability to maintain its amorphous form.
+Generally, manufacturers of API-excipient mixtures are required to pay the annual FDF facility fee.
+However, GDUFA provides one exception, for fee-paying purposes only, to the definition of FDF as inclusive of in-process materials.
+GDUFA defines an API-excipient mixture as an API when the mixture is produced because the API is unstable or cannot be transported on its own.
+In such cases, mixing the API with one or more excipients may prevent the loss of one or more critical quality attributes that allow the API to be made into a finished dosage form.
+Examples include an API mixed with an antioxidant for chemical stability when the API is prone to oxidative degradation or a highly potent API mixed with a polymer to facilitate safe handling.
+Additional examples include an API-excipient mixture for physical stability to maintain the API’s amorphous form or an API mixed with a lubricant to prevent agglomeration or solidification of a powder.
+When claiming this exception, the rationale should be clearly stated and accompanied by supporting information in the DMF or application, as appropriate, for each excipient added for stability purposes.
+APIs mixed with one or more excipients for commercial convenience only are not considered to fall under this exception to characterization as FDF.

 Whom does FDA consider as a packager for purposes of GDUFA?